-- 4.21 Local streets should generally be no wider than 13.5m between private thresholds unless they merge with another aspect of public realm e.g. green finger. - 4.22 Local streets must not incorporate more than two vehicular lanes at any point. - 4.23 Space for seating and social activity must be 4.31 Parking should not terminate the vista at the incorporated at regular intervals and at least at every 50m along the length of the street. - 4.24 Soft landscape verges and buffers must be at least the full width of the parking spaces.
-These must incorporate street trees and SuDS on both sides.
-Verges must be planted to promote biodiversity and minimise the need for maintenance or mowing.
+- 4.21 Local streets should generally be no wider 4.29 Parking along local streets should be onthan 13.5m between private thresholds unless street in parallel bays within the landscape they merge with another aspect of public realm verge zones, as shown opposite. e.g. green finger. - 4.22 Local streets must not incorporate more than two vehicular lanes at any point. - 4.23 Space for seating and social activity must be 4.31 Parking should not terminate the vista at the incorporated at regular intervals and at least at end of streets that connect on to local streets. every 50m along the length of the street. - 4.24 Soft landscape verges and buffers must be to blue badge spaces and car clubs. at least the full width of the parking spaces.
+4.33 Parking should be controlled by Resident These must incorporate street trees and SuDS Parking Zones, with strategies to restrict ad-hoc on both sides.
+Verges must be planted to parking and limit the need for excessive signs promote biodiversity and minimise the need for and lines e.g. parking restricted everywhere maintenance or mowing. except marked bays.

-- 4.25 Kerbed pedestrian zones must be provided on both sides of local streets with continuous and level footways. - 4.26 Cycling should be on carriageway if it is shown that the volume of traffic is low enough for this to be achieved safely in line with LTN 1/20 table 4.1. - 4.27 Local streets should provide vehicular access between Latton Avenue and neighbourhood streets, but not directly to spur streets or parking courts. - 4.28 Corner radii leading to side streets (S3) should be as tight as possible and no greater than 4m.
+- 4.25 Kerbed pedestrian zones must be provided on both sides of local streets with continuous and level footways. - 4.35 Street drainage should be attenuated through 4.26 Cycling should be on carriageway if it is rain gardens and permeable paving. shown that the volume of traffic is low enough 4.36 Lighting must be provided to all local streets for this to be achieved safely in line with LTN on columns specified to suit the street character.
+I/20 table 4.1. - 4.37 Car chargers and lighting columns must be 4.27 Local streets should provide vehicular access placed in line with car parking zones so that between Latton Avenue and neighbourhood footway or cycleway widths are not reduced. streets, but not directly to spur streets or parking courts. - 4.28 Corner radii leading to side streets (S3) should be as tight as possible and no greater than 4m.